How Covid-19 Has Changed The Way We Collaborate

 Gone are the days of meandering to a colleague’s desk or meeting 15 plus people in a boardroom.
 Now, we rely on digital project management tools where tickets for tasks are opened so we know when to join a virtual meeting to make a remote sales presentation, for example.
 Online learning, doctor’s appointments, banking, yoga classes, even trade conferences, summits, franchise discovery days and other face-to-face interactions, once done in person, had to pivot to adjust to the current state of affairs.

 In healthcare, day to day tasks greatly rely on communication tools for gaining insights, using data, and VR, all of which have been instrumental in how healthcare has remained accessible.
-Especially through telehealth and teletherapy technology, creative solutions for virtual fitness and gyms and wellness, ongoing and remote diagnostics, communicating with aging seniors via video conferencing and virtual social gatherings, have become the norm.
+Especially through HIPAA-compliant telehealth API and teletherapy technology, creative solutions for virtual fitness and gyms and wellness, ongoing and remote diagnostics, communicating with aging seniors via video conferencing and virtual social gatherings, have become the norm.

 Young woman working on laptop at home, seated on floor at a low table, in stylish living roomOther examples include: Manufacturing where 3D and automation tech has boosted printing and industrial automation and robotics; Retail that extends further into “online” territory as grocery becomes a heavy hitter in e-commerce; Customer service that provides assistance with virtual support and conversational AI including chatbots and cloud call centers; Entertainment where “in real life” is reflected through social online gaming, live streaming and virtual events, and so many other industries.